jaredLunde/react-hook/packages/window-size/README.md

 ### useWindowSize(options?): [number, number]

-Returns the current width and height of the window
+A hook that returns the current width and height of the window.
+This hook is throttled, meaning it will only update its state at most 30fps (by default, configuration below) with the new width and height of the window.
+It will always update at the trailing edge, so you don't have to worry about not having the correct width or height after the window is finished resizing.
+It will also update at the leading edge if configured to do so.

 #### Options